-12 More TR-55
+13 More TR-55

-While users were entering the data for the basin users may have noticed that instructions are given in the TR-55 data window to let users know what must be entered before a peak Q can be determined.
-Once users enter all of the data the peak Q is computed and displayed in the same window.
-Users can also get help for anything listed in the window.
+While you were entering the data for the basin you may have noticed that instructions are given in the TR-55 data window to let you know what must be entered before a peak Q can be determined.
+Once you enter all of the data the peak Q is computed and displayed in the same window.
+You can also get help for anything listed in the window.

-- 1. Notice that the TR-55 reference equation for computing peak flow is displayed next to Peak Discharge.
+- 1. Notice that the TR-55 reference equation for computing peak flow is displayed next to Peak Discharge

-- 2. Select the Compute Hydrograph button.
+- 2. Select the Compute Hydrograph(s) button

-- 3. Select OK to close the TR-55 dialog.
+- 3. Select OK to close the TR-55 dialog

-- 4. Choose the Select Hydrograph k tool.
+- 4. Choose the Select Hydrograph tool .

-- 5. Double-click on the hydrograph icon that is displayed by the upper basin to view the hydrograph in a separate window.
+- 5. Double-click on the hydrograph icon that is displayed by the upper basin to view the hydrograph in a separate window

-13 Conclusion
+14 Conclusion

 This completes the chapter on using the time computation coverage to compute time of concentration and travel times and the land use and soil coverage to compute a composite CN value.
-In the process users have also learned about the TR-55 interface.
+In the process you have also learned about the TR-55 interface.